cloudmesh-community/sp20-516-239/datacenter.md

 ## Data Center 2, Apple Reno NV Data Center

 Apple's Reno data center was opened in 2012.
 It was designed to use 80% of water for cooling than previous data centers.
-It received the  U.S. Green Building Council’s LEED certification for conserving water and energy, reducing waste, and using renewable energy.
+It received the  U.S. Green Building Council’s LEED certification for conserving water and energy, reducing waste, and using renewable energy [@sp20-516-239-apple].
 The data center is 375,000 sqft.
 It uses 100% renewable energy through the Neveda Green Rider solar project.

 ### Reference